wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

 "Declarative" means a (yaml format) file defines what is desired, and the system makes it so.
 Terraform automatically takes care of performing in the correct sequence.

+IaC code is idempotent (repeated runs results in what is described, and does not create additional items with every run)

 <a name="Immutable"></a>

-Immutable:
+### Immutable?

-WARNING: Terraform does not support rollbacks.
+PROTIP: WARNING: Terraform does not support rollbacks.

-"Immutable" means once instantiated, it doesn't change.
+"Immutable" means once instantiated, components cannot be changed.
 In DevOps, this strategy means individual servers are treated like "cattle" (removed from the herd) and not as "pets" (courageously kept alive as long as possible).

 Immutable and idempotent means "when I make a mistake in a complicated setup, I can get going again quickly and easily with less troubleshooting because I can just re-run the script."